CollectionBuilder/cb-docs/docs/advanced/timelinejs.md

 ### Replacing the Current Timeline Page

 1. Navigate to the `pages` directory, and open the `timeline.md` file.
-2. Locate the yaml frontmatter at the top of the file (the frontmatter is the `key: value` pairs between two lines of dashes (`---`)).
+2. Locate the yaml front matter at the top of the file (the front matter is the `key: value` pairs between two lines of dashes (`---`)).
 3. Edit the value for `layout` to look like this:
 ```yaml
 layout: full-width-page
 ```
-4. Locate the `## Collection Timeline` line of text, below the yaml frontmatter.
+4. Locate the `## Collection Timeline` line of text, below the yaml front matter.
-5. Replace `## Collection Timeline` with the following "include" command:
+5. Replace `## Collection Timeline` with the following _include command:
 `{% raw %}{% include feature/timelinejs.html %}{% endraw %}`
 6. Save the file.